 - The Educational Authority has a primary role in the establishment and transformation of higher education institutions: it registers the institutions as well as the start and modification of their activities, records changes in its register and also deregisters them.
 When conducting authority inspections, the Authority examines the lawful operation of registered higher education institutions and assists the Minister in legal compliance checks.
 Its decisions are based on the expert opinion of the Hungarian Accreditation Committee.

 - The main activities of the HAC are to perform quality certification, i.e. deliver expert opinions on granting operating licence to institutions, the launch of degree programmes and the establishment of doctoral schools.
-It also prepares analysis and evaluation of all Bachelor and Master programmes taught in a discipline.
+It also prepares analysis and evaluation of all Bachelor and Master programmes taught in an educational field..
 When evaluating the teaching, research or artistic activities of higher education institutions, it examines the personnel and facilities and evaluates the implementation of the institutional quality development policy.
 The evaluation is mainly based on the report and self-assessment of institutions according to pre-determined criteria and also involves a site visit.

 - Additional activities include providing expert opinion on awarding the title of university professor, providing a report on the monitoring of degree programmes or the development of institutions on request of the minister or the Educational Authority and evaluating the teaching and QA and QM systems of a higher education institution on its request.